-When Mary Romaniec’s son Daniel was seven months old he was developmentally delayed: he could not lift his head.
+Children can and recover from autism.
+When Mary Romaniec’s son Daniel was seven months old he was developmentally delayed: Daniel could not lift his head.
 He did not roll over.

 Then, when he was 12 months old, his health took a nosedive.

 As Mary Romaniec, a journalist who lives in Grafton, Massachusetts, describes in a 2004 article in Mothering magazine, Daniel had all the recommended vaccines at his one-year visit, including the combined vaccine against measles, mumps, and rubella.

 After the doctor’s visit, he got very sick.

 He had such terrible green stinky diarrhea that Romaniec called the doctor.